latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Abstract

 \section{Abstract}

 We present latentSplat, a method to predict semantic Gaussians in a 3D latent space that can be splatted and decoded by a light-weight generative 2D architecture.
-Existing methods for generalizable 3D reconstruction either do not enable fast inference of high resolution novel views due to slow volume rendering, or are limited to interpolation of close input views, even in simpler settings with a single central object, where 360-degree generalization is possible.
-In this work, we combine a regression-based approach with a generative model, moving towards both of these capabilities within the same method, trained purely on readily available real video data.
+Existing methods for generalizable 3D reconstruction either do not scale to large scenes and resolutions, or are limited to interpolation of close input views. latentSplat combines the strengths of regression-based and generative approaches while being trained purely on readily available real video data.
 The core of our method are variational 3D Gaussians, a representation that efficiently encodes varying uncertainty within a latent space consisting of 3D feature Gaussians.
-From these Gaussians, specific instances can be sampled and rendered via efficient Gaussian splatting and a fast, generative decoder network.
+From these Gaussians, specific instances can be sampled and rendered via efficient splatting and a fast, generative decoder.
 We show that latentSplat outperforms previous works in reconstruction quality and generalization, while being fast and scalable to high-resolution data.
-Our project website\footnote{\href{https://geometric-rl.mpi-inf.mpg.de/latentsplat/}{geometric-rl.mpi-inf.mpg.de/latentsplat/}} provides additional results including videos.
+Our project website\footnote{\href{https://geometric-rl.mpi-inf.mpg.de/latentsplat/}{geometric-rl.mpi-inf.mpg.de/latentsplat/}} provides additional results, videos, and code.

 \keywords{3D Reconstruction \and Novel View Synthesis \and Feature Gaussian Splatting \and Efficient 3D Representation Learning}